regateio/frontend-tech-interview/README.md

 You will NOT be tested on the design part, so keep it simple and pleasant for you.

+Your code doesn't have to be perfect.
+We are not excepting from you to spend 10h on the project.
+Just focus on doing a solid foundation.
+For example, if you add tests, you can do 1 really good test and during the interview, you'll elaborate on how you would have done the missing ones.

 ## Requirements

 - Node.js v18.x (https://nodejs.org/en/)